marcopeg/postgres-event-sourcing/README.md

-# KafkaPG
+# Postgres Event Sourcing

 ## Goal

-This is an attempt to reproduce a Kafka-like data behavior using Postgres to coordinate write/read concurrency over a topic of messages.
+This is an attempt to reproduce a Kafka-like data behavior for event-sourcing using Postgres to coordinate write/read concurrency over a topic of messages from multiple producers/consumers instances.

 ## Pitch